ipython/ipyparallel/docs/source/multiengine.rst

     In [5]: view.apply<tab>
     view.apply  view.apply_async  view.apply_sync

-For convenience, you can set block temporarily for a single call with the extra sync/async methods.
+For convenience, you specify blocking behavior explicitly for a single call with the extra sync/async methods.

 Blocking execution
 ------------------